theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics.md

 #### Google Analytics

 1. Create an account and log into [Google Analytics](https://analytics.google.com).
 [More detailed documentation](https://support.google.com/analytics/?hl=en#topic=3544906)
 2. Edit {% label primary@theme config file %} and fill `tracking_id` under section `google_analytics` with your Google track ID.
 Google track ID always starts with `UA-`.
     ```yml next/_config.yml
     # Google Analytics
     google_analytics:
       tracking_id: UA-XXXXXXXX-X
-      localhost_ignored: true
       only_pageview: false
     ```

+3. When field `only_pageview` is set to true, NexT will only send `pageview` event to Google Analytics.
+The benefit of using this instead of `only_pageview: false` is reduce a external script on your site, which will give you better performance but no complete analytics function.

+{% note info %}
-3. When field `localhost_ignore` is set to true, NexT will not send record to Google Analytics, as long as page request has "localhost" as its host name.
+NexT will not send record to Google Analytics as long as page request has "localhost" as its host name.
 This will prevent local debugging from polluting analytics.
-Set `localhost_ignore` to disable it.

-4. When field `only_pageview` is set to true, NexT will only send `pageview` event to Google Analytics.
-The benefit of using this instead of `only_pageview: false` is reduce a external script on your site, which will give you better performance but no complete analytics function.
+{% endnote %}

 #### Baidu Analytics (China)